supansky/supansky/README.md

 Hi!
 My name is Nikita, I'm 25 years old.
 I'm a Unity/C# independent developer.<br />
 I've been studying by myself using textbooks such as "C# Player's Guide" and "Unity in Action"<br />
-as well as oficial documentation and forums.
+as well as official documentation and forums.